-World Psoriasis Day’s primary purpose is to act as a focus for people – patients, doctors, nurses and the general public – to raise awareness of psoriasis and psoriatic arthritis and to give people with psoriasis and/or psoriatic arthritis the attention and consideration they deserve.
-World Psoriasis Day (WPD) is also useful as a channel to encourage health authorities to offer better access to the most appropriate treatments.
+Observe World Psoriasis Day, whose primary purpose is to act as a focus for people – patients, doctors, nurses and the general public.
+The day’s goal is also to raise awareness of psoriasis and psoriatic arthritis.
+It also gives people with psoriasis and/or psoriatic arthritis the attention and consideration they deserve.
+World Psoriasis Day (WPD) is a useful channel to encourage health authorities to offer improved access to the most appropriate treatments.

 While scientists do not know what exactly causes psoriasis, we do know that the immune system and genetics play major roles in its development.
 Usually, something triggers psoriasis to flare.
-The skin cells in people with psoriasis grow at an abnormally fast rate, which causes the buildup of psoriasis lesions.
+The skin cells in people with psoriasis grow at an abnormally fast rate.
+Because of this, psoriasis lesions build up on the skin.

 Men and women develop psoriasis at equal rates.
 Psoriasis also occurs in all racial groups, but at varying rates.
 About 1.9 percent of African-Americans have psoriasis, compared to 3.6 percent of Caucasians.

-Psoriasis often develops between the ages of 15 and 35, but it can develop at any age.
+Psoriasis primarily develops between the ages of 15 and 35. but it can develop at any age.
 About 10 to 15 percent of those with psoriasis get it before age 10.
 Some infants have psoriasis, although this is considered rare.

 Psoriasis is not contagious.
-It is not something you can “catch” or that others can catch from you.
+You cannot “catch” psoriasis and others cannot catch psoriasis from you.
 Psoriasis lesions are not infectious.

 (Content: psoriasis.org Image: deviantart.com)